Error Resilient Space Partitioning: On the Maximum Possible Error Resilience

-In this section we consider tilings of the plane by tiles $T_1,T_2,\ldots$ of area at most $1$.
-Each point in the plane is colored in one of $k \geq 3$ colors, and our goal is to maximize the minimal distance $t$ between two points of the same color that belong to different tiles.
+In this section we consider tilings of $\mathbb{R}^d$ by tiles $T_1,T_2,\ldots$ of volume at most $1$.
+Each tile is colored in one of $k \geq d+1$ colors, and our goal is to maximize the minimum distance $t$ between two points of the same color that belong to different tiles.
 (The maximum is taken over all possible tilings that satisfy the mild regularity conditions stated in Section~\ref{sec:notation} and over all possible colorings.)
-Clearly, the fault tolerance of a rounding scheme based on such a colored tiling is $t/2$.
+Clearly, the error resilience of a rounding scheme based on such a colored tiling is $t/2$.

-We present three upper bounds on $t$, using the Brunn-Minkowski inequality, the circle packing problem, and the Minkowski-Steiner formula, respectively.
-In the other direction, we prove lower bounds on $t$ by a series of explicit tilings.
-In particular, we obtain a tight asymptotic estimate for $t$, namely, $t=(\beta+o(1))\sqrt{k}$, where $\beta=\sqrt{2/\sqrt{3}} \approx 1.074$.
-Our main upper and lower bounds are summarized in Table~\ref{tab:summary}.
+We present three upper bounds on $t$, using the Brunn-Minkowski inequality, results on sphere packing, and the Minkowski-Steiner formula, respectively.
+In particular, the upper bounds via sphere packing prove the upper bound statement of Theorem~\ref{thm:main-asymptotic}.